derekdjia/AI_Generated_Recipes/README.md

 	* Can we predict cuisines based on their recipes?
 	* Can we say with certainty if one type of food is more popular than another type?
-	* Which factors and ingredients are good or not good for certain foods?
-	* Which cuisines are most similar?
+	* Which recipes are the most similar?
 	* Which ingredients go well together or do not go well together?
 	* Can we predict how recipes will be rated?